carlosjdd/qbo_control/README.md

 roslaunch qbo_control qbo_control.launch
 ```

-However, I have not tested the launcher because in my Qbo raspberry I have an error when I try to locate any package.
-Because of that I cannot use the rosrun or the roslaunch functions.
-I don't know if I am the only one facing this problem because of the ROS installation, but if you have the same problem, you can run the scripts using python, and everything works alright.
+However, you may have the error when trying to locate any package (as I had when I installed ROS Melodic).
+Because of that, you will not be able to use the rosrun or the roslaunch functions.
+In that case, you can run the scripts using python, and everything should work alright.
 To do that, yo can use the next commands:

 ```bash
 roscd